gdsakelaris/MMA-Card-Game/MMA Card Game Rules.md

 2. Each player draws an opening hand of 5 cards (exactly 1 fighter + 4 non-fighter cards)
 3. Opponent automatically deploys their fighter
 4. **Player chooses** to deploy their fighter
-5. Opponent starts with 6 energy (displayed from start)
+5. Both players start with 8 energy (displayed from start)
 6. Player starts first

 ---